 The liver is one of the most important organs of the body.
 Learn how TCM remedies can help you detox your liver, prevent fatty liver, and live a healthier life.

-Your liver is the second largest organ in your body and one of the most important.
-It regulates most chemical levels in your blood and excretes a product called bile.
-This helps your body clear out waste products and breaks down fats in the small intestine.
-Johns Hopkins Medicine says that more than 500 vital functions have been identified with the liver.
+More than 500 vital functions have been identified in the liver.
 They include improving immune function, clearing bacteria out of your body, and helping manage blood sugar levels.
 Thus, it’s essential to keep your liver healthy.
 A liver detox may help remove toxins in your body and improve your health.

 If you don’t treat your liver right by eating fatty, highly-processed foods, drinking excess alcohol, and developing obesity, you can end up with fatty liver – also called non-alcoholic fatty liver disease (NAFLD).
 It’s estimated that 25 to 33 percent of adults have fatty liver.

 Non-alcoholic fatty liver coupled with inflammation and liver cell damage is categorized as nonalcoholic steatohepatitis (NASH).
 NASH symptoms are usually not present in people suffering from the disease, especially in the early stages.
 Therefore, it is important that people take steps to prevent the onset of the disease or diagnose it correctly in order to treat it.

 Fatty liver doesn’t usually cause negative symptoms in the early stages.
 By the time you do start experiencing severe tiredness, weakness, weight loss, and even yellowing of the skin, it might be too late to undo the damage to your liver and your overall health.
 That’s why it’s important to prevent fatty liver.